masamiy/DataStoryTelling/content/0-intro.md

 ## So, what is data storytelling?
  {% include figure.html img="Data_Narrative_Visuals.png" alt="cat" caption="Data Storytelling elements" width="70%" %}

+Data storytelling is a structured approach for communicating data insights, and it involves a combination of three key elements: Data, Visuals & Narrative.
 Data storytelling is a combination of data, visuals and narrative.
 The combination of the three can help you explain, enlighten and engage your audience.
 Buildling a narrative around your data, can help you focus on what you really want to say.
 - Because you have to get the actual message together before you can tell a story.
 - It can help you articulate the impcat of your story.
 - It means you will be considering who your audience is and crafting a story or a message for them.

 And data means nothing without context, without a story around it and using a narrative can provide context and direction.
 Stories are effective in communicating meaning locked in data.